UC3MSocialRobots/common_drivers-release/README.md

 # sr_common_drivers

-GitHub repository for the common drivers for the robots of the Social Robots Group.
+ROS metapackage for the common drivers for the robots of the Social Robots Group.

-## CONTENT

-- `sr_communications`: a ROS package with the communications with the drivers.
-- `sr_common_drivers`: a ROS metapackage.

 ## LICENSE